Patsy's Mine | Adventurin' | Farmington

 Optional .25/.5 Hike addition to Patsy's Mine

-We had kids hiking that were 1,2,4,6,7,9 years old.
+We had kids hiking that was 1,2,4,6,7,9 years old.
 The older kids took off the trail like it was nothing.
 I was feeling slightly nervous on the way up.
 It was kind of steep and rocky and my balance is thrown off way more than it should be carrying my two year old.
-Now, don't get me wrong, I hike quite a bit with my 2 year old, but it had me a bit more wary than usual.
+Now, don't get me wrong, I hike quite a bit with my 2-year-old, but it had me a bit more wary than usual.
 I was a little more worried about coming down.
 While going up is strenuous, coming down always leads to slipping/falling.
 Holli was able to carry my little man, Orion (1.)
-Otherwise, I'd never would have made it up.
+Otherwise, I'd never have made it up.

 Luckily, I'm short, so we don't have far to fall.
 Because fall we did, twice.

 Once we finally hit the dirt road that we could have parked on) it took just a minute to find the trailhead sign.
 It's not really on the road, but more above it.
 If you type in the coordinates into Google Maps, it will lead you right to the trailhead.
 Just remember to look up.

 We stopped to take a break near this Lion King looking rock.
 Two older guys came by with a dog and told us we were 3/4 of the way there.
 I think he was being optimistic.
 It was more like 1/2 way there.
 He warned us to watch out for rattlesnakes as well.
 (Luckily, we didn't see any.)

 Finally, we made it to mine!

 There was no keeping the older kids away.
 They grabbed their flashlights and headlamps and ran into the cave with Melinda and Holli.